binaryfever/WNM617/Week Four/Agenda.md

 Based on your three tasks create an information architecture for your project.

 ###Step 2.
 Wireframes
-Now that you have an information architecture beging wireframing out the various pages of your project.
+Now that you have an information architecture begin wireframing out the various pages of your project.
 Your wireframes should be either for a tablet or phone (not a desktop experience)